Specialty Program 2019 | CARN Certification Prep | Nursing Care of Patients with Substance Use Disorders in Primary Care Settings

 The course will provide the 30 continuing education hours that meet one criteria for nurses seeking certification in addictions nursing.
 Persons working at specified clinics who are certified in addiction nursing are eligible to apply for the HRSA Substance Abuse loan repayment program.

-The course will consist of didactic webinars delivered each week.
+The course will consist of didactic webinars delivered each week with small breakout groups for interactive discussions.
 Content is designed to prepare nurses for the addiction nursing certification exam.
-Participants will be encouraged to inform their supervisor and teammates that they are attending and invited to present and address issues with intent of improving clinical skills and/or the clinic’s care of persons with substance misuse.
+Participants will be encouraged to inform their supervisor and teammates that they are attending and are invited to present and address issues with intent of improving clinical skills and/or the clinic’s care of persons with substance misuse.
 Participants will be asked to present an anonymous patient for case review and discussion.
 Participants can choose three tracks (basics, quality improvement, or faculty).
 They can then select activities to practice skills in their setting.
 Other clinic staff are invited to join the participant to help implementation of topics of interest.

 Funds for the this course are provided by Cooperative Agreement 5 NU17CE002734, funded by the Centers for Disease Control and Prevention.
 The course faculty will make every effort to use evidence-based materials including information from CDC and HHS.
 However, the contents are solely the responsibility of the faculty and do not necessarily represent the official views of the Centers for Disease Control and Prevention or the Department of Health and Human Services.